adampawelczyk/Battleship/README.md

 * [Status](#status)

 ## General info
 Battleship game is the classic game of naval combat that brings together competition, strategy, and excitement!
 In head-to-head battle, players search for the enemy's fleet of ships and destroy them one by one.
 In this project I created a battleship game where player fights against a computer.
-Game have a command-line interface.
+The game has a command line interface.

 ## Technologies
 * java - version 15.0.1